Status and Distribution

 NB - Syncopacma has now been synonymised with Aproaerema.

-Very local in England, Wales and Ireland; not recorded from Scotland or the Channel Islands.
-The main concentration of records come from central and southern England, north-east England and western Ireland.
+Very local in England, Wales and Ireland; found twice in Scotland (VC76 - 26/6/2020 & 29.6.2022); not recorded from the Channel Islands.
+The main concentration of confirmed records come from central-southern and north-east England and western Ireland.

 Foodplant and Larval Feeding Signs